Current and Future Directions of Studies

 Johannesen, J.K., Bi, J., Jiang, R., Kenney, J.G., & Chen, C-M.A.
 (2016).
 Machine learning identification of EEG features predicting working memory performance in schizophrenia and healthy adults.
 Neuropsychiatric Electrophysiology, 2(1), 1-21.
 DOI: 10.1186/s40810-016-0017-0

-(1) The first study (current) examines corollary discharge circuits’ prediction of functional connectivity between Broca’s area and the auditory cortex by using transcranial magnetic stimulation (TMS) with scalp EEG in healthy participants (click here to participate) and schizophrenia patients (click here to participate).
+(1) The first study (current) examines corollary discharge circuits’ prediction of functional connectivity between Broca’s area and the auditory cortex by using transcranial magnetic stimulation (TMS) with scalp EEG in healthy participants and patients with schizophrenia.
 Study 1 will be the first systematic investigation of the cortical connectivity mechanisms underlying schizophrenia’s symptoms by using EEG combined with TMS.
 This project is supported in part by a 2013 NARSAD Young Investigator Grant from the Brain & Behavior Research Foundation.

 (2) The second study (current) is designed to understand the relationships among ketamine-induced alterations in GABA, glutamate, and neural oscillations that underlie the induction of schizophrenia-like symptoms in healthy participants by using simultaneously EEG, magnetic resonance spectroscopy, and ketamine infusion.
 Insights obtained from the neurochemical specificity and temporal resolution of the proposed simultaneous data acquisitions offer to shed new light on the mechanisms of acute ketamine administration in the healthy human brain.